White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Q: Ring from white gold or yellow - which is more practical?
 A: Yellow is more practical: No rhodium needed, color never changes, cheaper maintenance.
 White is more elegant (many people's opinion) but requires care.

-Q: Is white gold better than rose or yellow?
+Q: Is white better than rose or yellow?
 A: For durability - rose is best.
 For hypoallergenicity - yellow and rose are safer than nickel white.
 For aesthetics - personal taste.

 Q: Can I wear white and yellow gold together?
 A: Yes, it's a modern trend.
 Mixed metals are fashionable.